barntarnst/jquery-ithinkimight/README.md

 jQuery plugin to arrange elements in a random list like on I Think I Might ([ithinkimight.com](http://ithinkimight.com)).
 Used in the tumblr theme with the same name!
 [I Think I Might Theme Tumblr](http://ithinkimighttheme.tumblr.com/)

+This plugin is a fast hack and should be updated to fit your needs!

 ## How to use it
 A simple setup could look like: